julianrojas87/inuse-iswc-2021/content/proposed-solution.md

 template SPARQL queries that select and filter the entities based on their geospatial properties.
-In this way, client applications can request relevant data for their purposes and since the API returns unmodified triples from the KG, further querying and processing becomes possible on the client-side.
+In this way, client applications can request relevant data for their purposes, and since the API returns unmodified triples from the KG, further querying and processing becomes possible on the client-side.
-Following this approach, we address the limitation of performing graph path finding queries directly on the SPARQL endpoints.
+Following this approach, we address the limitation of performing graph pathfinding queries directly on the SPARQL endpoints.
 Our client application implements a shortest-path algorithm and proceeds to download the relevant tiles based on the geospatial information given by origin-destination queries.